oannam/reddit_parser/README.md

 In order to run all the containers:
 ``docker-compose up``

+The docker container logs will be saved in the working directory.
+Checkout the docker-compose file for details.

 ## Unit tests

 In order to run unit tests, you need to: